jordi-pujol/wwanHotspot/README.md

 # Operation

-When the daemon starts will look once for a HotSpot.
+At start the daemon will look once for a HotSpot.
+After HotSpot disconnection will look for availability of an other.

 Automatically receives an scan signal when the HotSpot is disconnected, wwanHotspot deactivates the interface and maintains AP allways up.

-ScanAuto is not recommended because overloads the wifi interface, so we must issue the following command when a HotSpot becomes available:
+The ScanAuto method is not recommended because overloads the wifi interface, so it's preferred that we request a HotSpot scan issuing the following command when a HotSpot becomes available:

 /etc/init.d/wwanHotspot scan

-Daemon reload is automatic if we edit the config file while the daemon is running.
+After changing the config file we must not reload the Daemon because reload is automatic if we update the config file while the daemon is running.

+/etc/init.d/wwanHotspot reload # not required

 # Comments